Ezek10/Finanzaswp/README.md

-# Fast-API web page for my resume and learning
+# Fast-API web service for a finance app with WhatsApp

 ---